michaelhtleung/michaelhtleung.github.io/README.md

 - [x] Fix hamburger menu
 - [x] Add clickable links to each project picture
 - [ ] Refactor all JavaScript code to .js files only
-- [ ] Add "swing" scrolling from navbar
+- [ ] Add "swing" smooth scrolling from navbar (see "scrolltop")
 - [x] Add image filtering from buttons
 - [ ] Add image animations when appearing and disappearing
 - [ ] Add playable clips/gifs for each project when clicked on
 - [ ] Add project title for each project when hovered over
 - [x] Make projects link to their github repository
-- [ ] Add resume to "About Me" section
+- [ ] Add resume button to "About Me" section
 - [ ] Add a work history section
+- [ ] Add a short gif of projects working after 0.5 seconds of hovering
+- [ ] Make pictures expand slightly when hovered over